 Mule ESB Enables Reliable Communication

-Mule ESB is a lightweight, open source integration platform that allows organizations to reliably deliver messages painlessly and at a lower cost.
-With Mule ESB, businesses can utilize MSMQ for their messaging needs to allow reliable communication in even unreliable networks.
-Mule ESB is trusted by 3,200 companies and by 35% of the Global 500 for their most mission critical and high performance use cases to ensure 100% uptime and support 13,000 deployed Mule servers in highly distributed environments.
-In comparison to its competitors, Mule Enterprise Service Bus is capable of handling more transactions on the same or less hardware, ultimately minimizing costs.
+Mule as an ESB is a lightweight, open source integration platform that allows organizations to reliably deliver messages painlessly and at a lower cost.
+With Mule as an ESB, businesses can utilize MSMQ for their messaging needs to allow reliable communication in even unreliable networks.
+Mule ESB enables over 1,000 organizations in more than 60 countries to build application networks that increase the clockspeed of business.
+In comparison to its competitors, Mule Enterprise Service Bus, contained within Anypoint Platform, is capable of handling more transactions on the same or less hardware, ultimately minimizing costs.

-With Mule ESB, integrating the MSMQ messaging protocol is simple.
+With Mule as an ESB, integrating the MSMQ messaging protocol is simple.
 The enterprise service bus creates connectivity across the enterprise, guaranteeing reliable message delivery safely and securely.
-Additionally, Mule ESB offers a range of connectivity solutions to create interoperability to a number of .NET framework web services such as MS SQL, MS Dynamics, MS Sharepoint, and Active Directory.
-Learn more about Mule Enterprise Service Bus and the rest of its capabilities by contacting us today.
+Additionally, Mule as an ESB offers a range of connectivity solutions to create interoperability to a number of .NET framework web services such as MS SQL, MS Dynamics, MS Sharepoint, and Active Directory.
+Learn more about Mule as an Enterprise Service Bus and the rest of Anypoint Platform's capabilities by contacting us today.